radiocosmology/alpenhorn/demo/demo-script.md

   none
 ```
-(Node init requests are handled, under the hood, as a special kind of import request.)
+(Node init requests are handled, under the hood, as a special kind of import request, which is
+why the Node Init request appears in the import request table.)

-This nodes is initially empty:
+This node is initially empty:
 ```
 root@alpen1:/# alpenhorn node stats
 Name             File Count    Total Size    % Full